hsyl20/ghc-cross-compilation/index.rst

-Using the external interpreter to execute Template Haskell code doesn't really make sense: TH code is similar to plugin code in that it has access to some compiler internals (`Names`, etc.) and can modify the syntax tree.
+Using the external interpreter to execute Template Haskell code doesn't really make sense: TH code is similar to plugin code in that it has access to some compiler internals (`Names`, etc.), it can modify the syntax tree and it can perform IO (read files, etc.).
 Morally it should be built so that it can be linked with the compiler and executed on the host.

 Compiler plugins don't work at all with the external interpreter (see `#14335
 <https://gitlab.haskell.org/ghc/ghc/issues/14335>`_).
 It is because they